yoavweiss/Sizer-Soze/README.md

-# What is the cost of your non-responsive images?
+# How much image-data are you sending your users for nothing?

 We've been talking about responsive images for years now, but what is the actual cost of delivering non-responsive images to narrow viewports?
-How many bytes are we sending for nothing?
+How many bytes are wasted on the wire(less)?

-[@grigs](https://github.com/grigs) wrote a [blog post](http://blog.cloudfour.com/sensible-jumps-in-responsive-image-file-sizes) on responsive images breakpoints and their relation to a site's performance budget, which got me thinking: "We cannot manage a budget if we cannot measure costs".

-So, I wrote this small script that measures a certain site in multiple viewports and outputs the bytes we can optimize losslessly and the bytes we can optimize if we'd tailor the images to this specific viewport.
+This script enables to evaluate possible savings by properly resizing images for various viewports, with the ultimate goal of enabling fitting of responsive images into a performance budget.

 ## Usage

-`./sizer <URL>`
+`./sizer.py <URL>`
+`./bulkSizer <Text file with URLs>`

 # Results